DNS

 ISP DNS will contact Root DNS

-TLD DNS: I know the servers who holds the authority for this domain.
+- TLD DNS: I know the servers who hold the authority for this domain.
+They can definitely be of great help.

 ISP DNS goes back.
 Feeds the system i.e. it tells the IP address.

-The system will make a call to webserver i.e. hamleys.com with IP address xx.xx.xx.xx.
+The system will make a call to the web server i.e. hamleys.com with IP address xx.xx.xx.xx.
 Then HTTPS/HTTP connection happens another story goes behind the scene click here to understand this encryption.

-Listed out the common once which we kinda see in our daily life
+Listed out the common ones which we kinda see in our daily life

 A: IP of a domain address